 Why did the College make this decision after accepting the NBEO exam for so long?

-Under the current College Bylaws, the Registration Committee is authorised to determine whether or not an examination is equivalent to the accepted Canadian entry-to-practice (ETP) examination administered by the OEBC.
+Under the current College Bylaws, the Registration Committee is authorized to determine whether or not an examination is equivalent to the accepted Canadian entry-to-practice (ETP) examination administered by the OEBC.
 In autumn 2024, as part of its overall duty to ensure ETP examination decisions in respect of equivalency remain defensible, the Registration Committee conducted a review of the NBEO Exam.

 What should I do if my education program requires that I complete Parts I and II of the NBEO?